kjschelling/projectOne/README.md

     3. As a user I want to be able to sign out.
     4. As a user I want to be able to see my score.
     5. As a user I want to  be able to reset the game.
-    6. As a user I want to be able to see my wins and losses.
+    6. As a user I want to be able to see how many games they have played.